stvhwang/nba2016-17/README.md

   * A Pivot table displays scoring by player viewable by gametime and filterable by team and shot type

 ## 6. Tableau visualization
+This data is then visualized in a Tableau dashboard [linked here](https://public.tableau.com/profile/stephen.hwang#!/vizhome/PointofImprobableReturn/PointofImprobableReturnDashboard).
 * Dashboard
 * Dual axis chart

 ## 7. Notes on data
 I've attended 30-50 NBA games in my life and watch many more on TV.
 I invented this metric to help me view if a game was close or if one team was getting blown out.
 Also, if a team's window to mount a comeback was available, closing, or out of reach.

 * I'd like to tweak the formula to add a constant of 1-5 points.
 For example, 2 x minutes left + 2 point = amount the losing team could come back.
-As is, I found 9 games out of 100, or 9% of game, are successful comeback games.
+As is, I found 14 games out of 200, or 7% of game, are successful comeback games.
 Given a season or more of data, adjusting the algorithm to find about 5% of games would be my desire.
 For a fan in the stands, a simple formula is easy to calculate in your head would make it more accessible as a rule of thumb.

 * For a coach, knowing which players could effect a comeback would be interesting.
 Expanding the query to include 5-man teams, the arena and particular opponents would help inform which players to substitute into the game.